 The Tungnath temple is at a height of 3,680 meters but the trail actually goes further up to Chandrashila at an altitude of 4,130 meters.
 Like Tungnath and Deoria Tal, this trek as well is not too challenging.
 It is located at a distance of 1.5 kilometers from Tungnath; which will make the trek a total of 5 kilometers from Chopta.

-If you are up for more trekking, have some time in hand and are carrying proper gear to camp, then Bisurital is a perfect trek to venture upon.
+Next in the list of tourist attractions in Chopta is yet another lake.
+If you are up for more trekking, have some time in hand, and are carrying proper gear to camp, then Bisurital is a perfect trek to venture upon.
 It is the same trek that goes from Chopta to Chandrashila for 6 kilometers that then takes you to Bisurital.
 Do note though that the lake is about 25 kilometers from Chandrashila and 30 kilometers from Chopta; so you will need at least 3 to 4 days to cover it.

 Kanchula Korak Musk Deer Sanctuary